Crocodile Dundee' Stars: This Is How They Look Like Today?

-When the movie Crocodile Dundee made its screen debut in 1986, it became an instant global sensation.
-Over the past 30 years, it has been seen by millions of people, and although the film is timeless, the same can't be said for its actors.
-What are Paul Hogan, Linda Kozlowski and the other stars up to today?
-It's time to take a look.
+When Crocodile Dundee made its debut in 1986, it instantly became a global hit.
+During the past over 30 years, the movie has been seen by millions of people.
+The film is definitely timeless, but it's not the same for its actors.
+What are Paul Hogan, Linda Kozlowski and the other actors up to today?
+Let's have a look.

 1. Mark Blum as Richard Mason

-Mark Blum portrayed the three-dimensional bad guy Richard Mason, who was Sue's editor as well as her boyfriend.
-He asked Sue to return from writing the story about a bushman called Crocodile Dundee, but she declined.
-Although we didn't like Richard, his character was totally necessary to the plot, and it did wonders for his acting career.
+Mark Blum played the three-dimensional bad guy Richard Mason, Sue's editor and boyfriend.
+He asked Sue to stop writing the story about a bushman named Crocodile Dundee, but she rejected.
+The viewers dislike Richard, but his character was rather necessary to the plot, and this role did wonders for Blum's acting career.

 2. Mark Blum Now

 3. John Meillon as Wally Reilly

 John Meillon portrayed the widely adored Wally Reilly, a true outback type in Crocodile Dundee.
-Before the movie, John already had a lucrative acting career, starring in TV shows like My Name's McGooley, What's Yours? and Rita and Wally.
-He also had voice acted in multiple radio plays.
+Before the movie, John already had a successful acting career, starring in TV shows such as My Name's McGooley, What's Yours?, and Rita and Wally.
+Plus, the actor had voice acting in many radio plays.

 4. John Meillon Now

-The Australian actor reprised his role of Wally in Crocodile Dundee II, which was his last film role, as he sadly died from cirrhosis in 1989.
-John will be remembered forever for his likable characters and the theatre work that earned him an OBE.
-He was posthumously awarded the Raymond Longford lifetime achievement award.
+John Meillon reprised his role as Wally in Crocodile Dundee II.
+Sadly, that was his last movie role because the Australian actor died from cirrhosis in 1989.
+But John will be engraved in countless hearts for his likable characters and the theatre work that won him an OBE.
+He was posthumously given the Raymond Longford lifetime achievement award.

 5. David Gulpilil as Neville Bell